particle-iot/docs/src/content/hardware/certification/antenna.md

 The PARANTC41EA, ANTCW2EA, ANT-FLXU are generally compatible across all 2G, 3G, LTE Cat 1, and LTE Cat M1 devices.
 However, if you use an antenna that is not the antenna that the device was certified with, the device will require recertification.
 In the United States, this is FCC intentional radiator certification (FCC Part 15, Subpart C), which is the more complicated and expensive of the certifications as it checks the performance in each of the cellular bands.

+**Particle recommends you use a Particle antenna that has already been certified for the device.**

 In the United States, you can generally substitute an antenna that is of the same type and equal or lesser gain, both total and in all bands.

 - If the device is certified with PARANTC41EA, substituting ANTCW2EA requires recertification because ANTCW2EA has higher gain in the high frequency bands